Yellow Jackets aim to be more like Charles Mitchell

 6-9 freshman Quinton Stephens plans on being the masked man who helps on both ends of the floor

 Tech strength and conditioning coach Mike Bewley working to educate coaches and teens on sports nutrition

-Bewley's duties include the design and implementation of athletic performance programs, supervising team and individual training sessions and testing strength, power, and conditioning of athletes.
+Bewley's duties include the design and implementation of athletic performance programs, supervising team and individual training sessions, and testing strength, power and conditioning of athletes.
 He also works with Tech's men's tennis team.

 Bewley also served as the strength and conditioning coach to the Flyers men's and women's golf programs.
 Prior to Dayton, Bewley served as the assistant strength and conditioning coach at Georgia Southern from 2002-05.
 Bewley developed and implemented conditioning programs for basketball, baseball, soccer, and volleyball, and assisted with the Eagles' 11 other sporting programs.

-Bewley graduated from Eastern Kentucky University in 1998 with a major in physical education.
+Bewley graduated from Eastern Kentucky in 1998 with a degree in physical education.
 He then moved to the University of Nevada in Reno, where he was a graduate assistant strength and conditioning coach and sports nutritionist.
-He earned his Master's in education leadership from Nevada in 2002.
+He earned his master's degree in education leadership from Nevada in 2002.

 The native of Louisville, Ky., is certified as a strength and conditioning specialist and a sports performance nutritionist, as well as a USA Weighlifting Level I Olympic club coach.